astashov/liftosaur/src/docs/content/docs.md

 }
 ```

-Now we only will update the weight of the bench press if the completed reps of 1 excercise and 1 set is more or equal than the defined reps for that excercise and that set (which is 5 in our case).
-I.e. the first number in square brackets after `completedReps` or `reps` is for what excercise, and the second number in square brackets is for what set in the excercise.
+Now we only will update the weight of the bench press if the completed reps of 1 exercise and 1 set is more or equal than the defined reps for that exercise and that set (which is 5 in our case).
+I.e. the first number in square brackets after `completedReps` or `reps` is for what exercise, and the second number in square brackets is for what set in the exercise.

 We could also write it as: